NIC-VICOROB/COVID19/README.md

 Please find the related literature [here](./literature.md), covering scientific related literature and interesting blog posts.

+## Available models

+Please find the related existing models and implementations [here](./models.md).

 ## Best practices
 * Fork this repository to add your contributions and add a pull request to update it.
-* Develop your methods in Jypyter Notebooks if possible.
+* Develop your methods in Jupyter Notebooks if possible.
+* Please provide a way to download your data in order to replicate the results as much as possible.
 * All models should be placed inside the `models` folder.
 * Create a new folder with your model, adding a `requeriments.txt` if necessary.